econia-labs/econia/src/docker/README.md

 ```

 This will delete the containers, and you will lose state with this command.
-It is recommended to use this only if you want to restart reindexing from scratch.
+It is recommended to use this only if you want to restart re-indexing from scratch.

 Note that this will not delete all DSS related state, like the database volume.